What is renters insurance?

 How much renters insurance do I need?

-When you’re figuring that out, it’s helpful to make a list of all your belongings and jot down what you think it would cost to replace them.
+To figure that out, a good start is to make a list of all your belongings and what you think it would cost to replace them.
 Remember, the cost of replacing these items doesn't always reflect what they’re worth now or what you paid for them initially.
+Be sure to include any electronics, jewelry, art, and shoes and clothing.
+You'll find you likely own more items than you thought you did.

 Once you have your list, you should have a good estimate of how much coverage you’ll need.
 Make sure you update your list — and your coverage limits — as you acquire new belongings.